-In the UK many of our franchisees are working with their local schools to provide tuition under the funding available from the UK government.
+In the UK many of our franchisees are still working with their local schools to provide tuition under the funding available from the UK government.
+This Government funding is reducing over time, but the lessons are still being funded by the schools.